-Versions: The theoretical part is planned for 45 minutes, the practical part will run for 135 minutes.
+Versions: The theoretical runs for 45 minutes, the practical runs for 135 minutes.

-7.3 Training documents
+5.3 Training documents

-For each theoretical part of a training block there is an appropriate document to be delivered as handout.
-Further, for each practical part of a training block there is a corresponding "coding document" which contains the assignment as well as a step-by-step description of the solution(s).
+For each theoretical part of a training block there is an appropriate document to be delivered as handout which introduces the basic concepts and explain the prerequisites to run the training.
+Further, the document contains the assignment as well as a step-by-step description of the solution(s).
 Note that if available the description of the .Net and OSGi based solutions will be shown side by side.